sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma.md

 - Review SIGMA rule structure

-- Convert SIGMA rules to different alerting platforms
+- Convert rules to different alerting platforms

-- Learn how to enrich SIGMA rules
+- Learn how to add context to rules

-- Convert large subset of SIGMA rules to ElastAlert
+- Establish a process for mass rule management

 ## Exercise Preparation